jeffreykegler/hoonlint/misc/whitespace.md

 An **ace** is a whitespace block that contains a single ASCII space.
 A **gap** is any whitespace block that is not an ace.

-A **horizontal gap** is a gap that contains only ASCII spaces.
+A **flat gap** is a gap that contains only ASCII spaces.
-A **vertical gap** is a gap that contains at least one newline.
+A **multiline gap** is a gap that contains at least one newline.
-All gaps are either horizontal or vertical.
+All gaps are either flat or multiline.

 A **text block** is a character block